-Official transcripts are available to all students by print or electronic delivery through the National Student Clearinghouse (NSC) to those that graduated after 1989.
-All students that graduated prior to 1989 will need to request their transcript through the Office of the Registrar.
+Students that attended or graduated after 1989 can request their Official transcripts by print or electronic delivery through the National Student Clearinghouse (NSC).
+All students that graduated or enrolled prior to 1989 will need to request their transcript through the Office of the Registrar.
 The NSC is a nonprofit and nongovernmental organization providing educational reporting, data exchange, verification, and research services.
 Official Transcripts will be printed on official paper with official stampings and signatures.
-Official transcripts are not released to students who are indebted to the BAC, have not submitted final graduation documents, or have not completed Financial Aid Exit Counseling upon graduation.
+Official transcripts are not released to students who are indebted to the BAC.